Adam Olson, MD, MSc-GH

 Global Health Pathway Graduate

 Adam Olson, the program’s first radiation oncology global health resident, completed medical school at University of Pittsburgh.
 After a transitional year internship at the University of Pittsburgh Medical Center, Olson came to Duke in 2013 as a radiation oncology resident and joined the Global Health Radiation Oncology Residency in 2015.
 He investigated outcomes of HIV-related malignancies in patients who receive radiation therapy and pursued fieldwork at Bugando Medical Centre in Mwanza, Tanzania.
+Dr. Olson is currently on faculty at the University of Pittsburgh Medical Center.

 - Olson AC, Coleman CN, Hahn SM, Deweese TL, Shulman LN, Chabner BA, Chao N, Martei YM, Mundt AJ, Grover S. A Roadmap for a New Academic Pathway for Global Radiation Oncology.
 International Journal of Radiation Oncology Biology Physics.
 2015;93(3):493-496.